getbraincloud/braincloud-csharp/README.md

-# brainCloud Unity/Csharp
+# brainCloud Unity/Godot/Csharp

-Thanks for downloading the brainCloud Unity / C# client library!
+Thanks for downloading the brainCloud Unity / Godot / C# client library!
 Here are a few notes to get you started.
 Further information about the brainCloud API and a few example Tutorials can be found here:

 https://getbraincloud.com/apidocs/tutorials/